 - An employer cannot force you to retire at a certain age (except for a few narrow exceptions).

 9. What are valid reasons for an employer to fire an older worker?

 Under the ADEA, there has to be a valid reason -- not related to age -- for all employment decisions.
 Examples of valid reasons would be poor job performance by the employee or an employer's economic trouble.
 In the case of layoffs, a company cannot use age as the basis for determining who is laid off and who is kept on.
 If most people who are laid off are 40 or older, and the majority of workers kept on are younger, there may be a basis for an ADEA complaint or lawsuit, especially if the employer has hired younger workers to take the places of workers over 40.

 It depends.
-A valid reason other than age a company may use to justify the hiring of a younger worker is that the younger worker has less experience and a lower salary history, and may be willing to work in the same job for a lower salary than the older worker.
+A valid reason other than age that a company may use to justify the hiring of a younger worker is the less experienced worker has a lower salary history, and may be willing to work in the same job for less than the older worker.
 If the company bases the hiring decision on this reason, it is not illegal.